gitools/gitools/doc/source/UserGuide_HowtoSLEA.rst

 **Clinical information of samples** if available.
 See for example  `”sample information for datasets used in Gundem and Lopez-Bigas 2012” <http://bg.upf.edu/slea/datasets/samples>`__

 **Gene modules**.
-See for example  `modules used in Gundem and Lopez-Bigas 2012 <UserGuide_ImportingData.rst>`__  of the user guide for further information on how to import gene modules with Gitools.
+See for example  `modules used in Gundem and Lopez-Bigas 2012 <UserGuide_SpecialFileExtensions.rst>`__  of the user guide for further information on how to import gene modules with Gitools.